lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 You can get the required sound files from the Timer and Alarms section at <https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/content/alexa-voice-service-ux-design-guidelines>

 A database is required to store scheduled alerts.
 In your config file, include the file path location to the database you wish to use to store and read alerts from.
-A database file will be created for you if the database does not already exist.
+A database file will be created at that location if the database does not already exist.
+For example "/home/anExistingFolder/anotherExistingFolder/alerts.db".

 #### 3.4 Make Install